 The Board reviewed the services that may be provided by the Affiliated Sub-Advisers under the sub-advisory contracts and the credentials and experience of the officers and employees of the Affiliated Sub-Advisers who provide these services.
 The Board noted the Affiliated Sub-Advisers' expertise with respect to certain asset classes and that the Affiliated Sub-Advisers have offices and personnel that are located in financial centers around the world.
 As a result, the Board noted that the Affiliated Sub-Advisers can provide research and investment analysis on the markets and economies of various countries in which the Fund may invest, make recommendations regarding securities and assist with security trades.
 The Board concluded that the sub-advisory contracts may benefit the Fund and its shareholders by permitting Invesco Advisers to use the resources and talents of the Affiliated Sub-Advisers in managing the Fund.
-The Board concluded that the nature, extent and quality of the services that may be provided to the Fund by the Affiliated Sub-Advisers are appropriate and satisfactory.
+The Board concluded that the nature, extent and quality of the services that may be provided to the Fund by the Affiliated Sub-Advisers are appropriate and

-B. Fund investment Performance The Board considered Fund investment performance as a relevant factor in considering whether to approve the investment advisory agreement as well as the sub-advisory contracts for the Fund, as Invesco Asset Management Limited currently manages assets of the Fund.
+B. Fund Investment Performance The Board considered Fund investment performance as a relevant factor in considering whether to approve the investment advisory agreement.
+The Board did not view Fund investment performance as a relevant factor in considering whether to approve the sub-advisory contracts for the Fund, as no Affiliated Sub-Adviser currently manages assets of the Fund.

-The Board compared the Fund's investment performance over multiple time periods ending December 31, 2020 to the performance of funds in the Broadridge performance universe and against the Custom Invesco Global Real Estate Index (Index).
-The Board noted that performance of Series I shares of the Fund was in the fifth quintile of its performance universe for the one, three and five year periods (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
-The Board noted that performance of Series I shares of the Fund was below the performance of the Index for the one, three and five year periods.
-The Board noted that stock selection in the U.S. and the Fund's exposure to U.S. issuers operating in industries significantly affected by the COVID-19 pandemic negatively impacted the Fund's relative performance.
+The Board compared the Fund's investment performance over multiple time periods ending December 31, 2020 to the performance of funds in the Broadridge performance universe and against the MSCI All Country World Index (Index).
+The Board noted that performance of Series I shares of the Fund was in the third quintile of its performance universe for the one year period and the second quintile for the three and five year periods (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
+The Board noted that performance of Series I shares of the Fund was above the performance of the Index for the one, three and five year periods.
+The Board considered that the Fund was created in connection with Invesco Ltd.'s acquisition of OppenheimerFunds, Inc. and its subsidiaries (the "Transaction") and that the Fund's performance prior to the closing of the Transaction on May 24, 2019 is that of its predecessor fund.
+The Board noted that the Fund's stock selection in and underweight exposure to certain sectors detracted from Fund performance.
 The Board recognized that the performance data reflects a snapshot in time as of a particular date and that selecting a different performance period could produce different results.
 The Board also reviewed more recent Fund performance as well as other performance metrics, which did not change its conclusions.